 Coronavirus is a common cause of respiratory illnesses with fever and cough.
-However, a new strand - causing the COrona VIrus Disease 2019, or COVID-19 - was announced by the World Health Organization as the cause for the current outbreak; it can lead to severe pneumonia.
+However, a new strand - causing the COrona VIrus Disease 2019, or COVID-19, is the cause for the current outbreak.
 This novel disease has also been called “2019 novel coronavirus,” “2019-nCoV,” or "coronavirus disease."
 The virus causing it is "SARS-CoV-2," which stands for severe acute respiratory syndrome coronavirus 2.

 Updates on UTA response to the pandemic can be found at uta.edu/coronavirus.

 There is no vaccine for coronavirus disease, and it mainly spreads between people close by (within 6 feet) from cough and sneeze droplets.
 The best way to prevent sickness is avoiding exposure.

 The Texas Department of State Health Services recommends social distancing - or staying away from other people and limiting physical contact to avoid catching or spreading illness.
 This can include avoiding concerts and weddings, skipping handshakes, and standing at a distance from others.

 Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Please consult with your health care provider about additional steps you may be able to take to protect yourself.